 The Foundation courses for those with a non-Computer Science undergraduate degree are:

-- COS 502: Computer Science Foundation I (Problem Analysis)
+- COS 502: Computer Science Foundation I (Introduction to Programming)

-- COS 504: Computer Science Foundation III (Introduction to Programming)
+- COS 505: Computer Science Foundation III (OS Design)

 Option-specific information can be found using the links above.